MN LEND Manual

 Mission/Purpose: The purpose of this project is to provide experience in interdisciplinary research and training in self-injurious behavior.
 The primary aim is to develop resources, research, and training on self-injurious behavior for both children/adolescents and families with intellectual and developmental disabilities and or mental health conditions.

-Project Proposal Overview: Interested fellows will work with the workgroup and the lead on creating resources for self-injury, help with planning a convening conference on this topic, and developing connections with community partners.
+Project Proposal Overview: Interested fellows will work with the workgroup and the lead on creating resources for self-injury, help with identifying community needs, and developing connections with community partners.
 Research opportunities will be available and training about evidence -based strategies for addressing self-injurious behavior.

 Desired Skills: Interest or lived experience with self-injurious behaviors (or other interfering behaviors), interdisciplinary research, or connecting with community partners.